Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 Tool to build dashboards and report.
 Dashboards can be shared with other people that can collaborate on it (Like google doc)

 Can use lots of GCP services for data : GCS, BigTable, Big Query, Cloud SQL, ...

+Part of G Suite -> Do not use IAM, ... but use google drive

+Use 2 types of cache :
+- Query cache : Cannot be turned off
+- Prefetch cache (Smart cache -> Predict what might be requested) : Can be turn off (If the need to see fresh data from rapidely changing data is important)

 ---